stefdasca/statement-translator/Kilonova/0900-0999/Processed_0946.md

 ~[pelican_01.png]

-When the pelican shouts: “Commands to me!” the ducks must simultaneously execute the $K$ commands given by the pelican.
+When the pelican shouts: “Commands to me!� the ducks must simultaneously execute the $K$ commands given by the pelican.
 The pelican's commands are encoded as follows:

 * $A \\ nr$ – The duck advances $nr$ positions in the direction it is facing.
 If advancing exceeds the edge of the game board, it will enter from the opposite side.
 For example, on a $5$ x $5$ lake, a duck placed in position ($1, 3$) facing $1$ (North), executing the command $A \\ 3$ will move as follows: ($1, 3$) $\\rightarrow$ ($0, 3$) $\\rightarrow$ ($4, 3$) $\\rightarrow$ ($3, 3$).
 * $R \\ nr$ – The duck rotates by $nr \\cdot 90 \\degree$ clockwise, where $nr \\in \{1,2,3,4\}$.
 For example, if the initial orientation of the duck is $1$ (North), the command $R \\ 2$ will change the orientation to $3$ (South).